-3. Any amount paid by the Eurosystem under paragraph 2 that is not refunded by a counterparty immediately upon request and that cannot be debited by the Eurosystem from any relevant account as provided for under paragraph 2, shall be considered as a credit from the Eurosystem, for which a sanction is applicable in accordance with Article 154.
+- 2. If a counterparty fails to effect timely payment pursuant to paragraph 1, the Eurosystem may, but is not obliged to, discharge the relevant payment. - 3.
+Any amount paid by the Eurosystem under paragraph 2 shall be considered as a credit from the Eurosystem, for which a sanction is applicable in accordance with Article 154.